Hanyu Pinyin

 But all these advantages derive from the adoption of a sound-based spelling, not from the specific system.
 Even the Wade-Giles system of 1892 offered these benefits, and worked well for most of a century.
 But Wade-Giles was always intended as a system for specialists, and as China awoke from its Great Slumber, reformers became more ambitious: they wanted a true phonetic spelling system that would replace characters for the general population.

-This dream was shared by many of the luminaries of this epoch - for example Sun Yatsen, Mao Zedong, Qu Qiubai and Lu Xun - and it was made a priority of both the Republic of China and the People's Republic of China.
-Two mostly autochthonous romanizations were developed in this period: Gwoyeu Romatzyh and Latinxua Sinwenz, both intended to replace characters.
+This dream was shared by many of the luminaries of this epoch - for example Sun Yatsen, Mao Zedong, Qu Qiubai, and Lu Xun - and it was made a priority of both the Republic of China and the People's Republic of China.
+Two original romanizations were developed in this period: Gwoyeu Romatzyh in China and Latinxua Sinwenz in the USSR, both intended to replace characters.
+A non-Roman phonetic alphabet, Zhuyin Fuhao 注音符號, was also invented in this epoch (see the page on Bopomofo).
 But in the end, the nationalist agenda promulgated by Chiang Kaishek won out, and the reform was limited to simplifying characters and using pinyin only in an auxiliary role.
 It's ironic that the Chinese Communist Party, Chiang's enemies, are so loyal to his agenda!

 There are a few other cases that we would like to fix, if we could add a few more letters to the alphabet:

 The is in zi ci si and the is in zhi chi shi ri don't sound at all like the normal i in yi bi pi mi di ti ni li j qi xi, and they shouldn't be spelled the same way.
 (They don't sound like each other, either, but they're close.)
 There's a good letter for that sound: the undotted ı of Turkish.
 So we'd spell them zı cı sı and zhı chı shı rı.
 For the ng final, there is a lovely letter: the eng ŋ.
 When this ng final is made diminutive with the addition of r, we can spell the resulting nasalized vowel as -∼r it definitely doesn't sound like it's spelled in pinyin: -ngr.
 The initial r is not an r at all: it's the voiced equivalent of sh, written zh in some transcription schemes.
 The IPA has a nice letter for it: ʒ.
-The medial y in yu yue yuan yun is not really a y (and the u's are really ü's, too): it is the semivowel written ɥ in IPA, the semivowel equivalent of ü.But now my "hidden agenda" is obvious: almost all of the problems listed above arise because the Latin alphabet doesn't have enough letters - and the right letters - for Chinese.
-But the Musa alphabet does!
+The medial y in yu yue yuan yun is not really a y (and the u's are really ü's, too): it is the semivowel written ɥ in IPA, the semivowel equivalent of ü.As you can see on the Chinese page, most of these problems don't come up in Musa, simply because Musa has all the letters we need.
+In Musa, we have letters for both retroflex zh ch sh r and palatal j q x.
+We have different letters for the apical vowels after retroflexes and the palatals, and different letters for rounded and unrounded o.
+And we have vowel letters for the sounds of the finals, not just their phonemes.